IIIF/api/source/presentation/4.0/index.md

 # Introduction

-The purpose of the IIIF Presentation API specification is to provide a [model](model) and JSON serialization format of that model.

-It provides a document format---the IIIF Manifest---for cultural heritage organizations (and anyone else) to present objects in a standardized, interoperable way.
+The purpose of the IIIF Presentation API specification is to provide a [model](model) and JSON serialization format of that model for cultural heritage organizations (and anyone else) to present objects in a standardized, interoperable way.
 This allows compatible software such as viewers and annotation tools to load and present complex digital objects on the web from thousands of different providers.

 **If you have existing images, audio, video and models on the web, you can easily provide IIIF Manifests for them by publishing the appropriate JSON documents.**

 The IIIF Presentation API is concerned with enabling user experiences---providing enough information to present objects in compatible software, and leaving the meaning of the objects to external descriptive metadata standards.

 This document acts as an introduction to the specification through a set of typical (but non-exhaustive) use cases.
-The [Presentation API 4.0 Properties](model) document provides the formal specification of the model and terms used in this introduction.
+The [Presentation API 4.0 Data Model](model) document provides the formal specification of the model and terms used in this introduction.

 ## IIIF Use cases